Misakihime21/Luna/README.md

 ADDITIONAL

+- showing interactive items when you close enough to them (like FF7R?) change it's appearence after the first interaction;
+- current objective in pause menu(connect to mode variable in Gamemode)
+- new font for texts and menu
+- typewriting texts
+- text vhs effect?
+- credits page for assets used

 - moving objects to get for the high switch
+- crouching and climbing environment
 - broken basement switch -- solve a puzzle to find a thing to repare it
 - drawer opening
 - interactive broken TV?
-- lights counter
-- new font for texts and menu
-- light the house in the end
+- quest: light all the house in the end lights counter
-- current objective in pause menu(connect to mode variable in Gamemode)
-- typewriting texts
-- text vhs effect?
-- credits page for assets used

 GENERAL IDEA